Conduitry/split-crypt/README.md

 - `plain` - the directory containing the original, unencrypted files
 - `crypt` - the directory containing the encrypted file store to update
-- `cache` - the path of the file to maintain various hash information
+- `cache` (optional) - the path of the file to maintain various hash information
 - `filter` (optional) - a function that is passed a path (the portion after `plain`) and returns whether the given file should be included in the encrypted file store
 - `passphrase` (optional) - if passed, also delete unused `-data` files and reuse symmetric encryption parameters on renamed input files so the resultant encrypted files are also effectively renamed